bioinfo-pf-curie/bioshiny-modules-library/README.md

 1 Description
 =============

-This library aims to provide R shiny apps developper of the Institut Curie with different modules witch can be used as bricks to build bigger shiny apps.
+This library aims to provide R shiny apps developers of the Institut Curie with different modules witch can be used as bricks to build bigger shiny apps.